Dynamic Navigation with React Router

 Sometimes, we need to navigate users dynamically, such as after form submission or authentication.
 React Router provides the useNavigate hook for this, which we can use like this:

-Calling navigate("/dashboard") will update the URL programmatically, directing users to the dashboard once they log in.
+Calling navigate("/dashboard") will update the URL programmatically, directing users to the dashboard after the server has confirmed their login.
+Changing the URL does not authenticate the user.

-Some parts of an application should only be accessible under certain conditions.
+Some parts of an application's interface should only be shown under certain conditions.
 For example, a dashboard might require users to be logged in.
-We can use protected routes to handle this:
+A clientside route wrapper can handle the redirect, but it is presentation logic rather than a security boundary:

 Best Practices for React Router Navigation